-The NCBE forms are mailed from the Louisiana Supreme Court Committee on Bar Admissions or will be available in the Office of Admissions and Student Records.
+The NCBE forms are mailed from the Louisiana Supreme Court Committee on Bar Admissions and are available online at www.lascba.org

 Different states may require character-and-fitness investigations prior to admission to the State Bar.
 Please contact the appropriate State Bar for information.